lacerbi/web-txt2img/README.md

 ## Janus‑Pro‑1B Status

 - Adapter is included but image generation is experimental in this repo.
 It is WebGPU‑only.
 If you need Janus now, integrate directly with Transformers.js or track updates here.
+- Abort: mid‑run cancellation is best‑effort; abort is guaranteed only before generation starts.
+- Purge: `purgeModelCache('janus-pro-1b')` clears only this library’s Cache Storage entries, not Transformers.js internal caches.

 ## Troubleshooting